dyninst/spi/doc/developer/README.md

 Creates a Boost shared pointer pointing to a SpPropeller instance.

 `bool go(SpFunction* func, PayloadFunc entry, PayloadFunc exit, SpPoint* pt = NULL, StringSet* inst_calls = NULL);`

-It propagates instrumentation to callees of specified function *func*.
-The parameters *entry* and *exit* specify the payload functions to be installed for those callees.
-The parameter *point* is the point where *func* is invoked.
-The parameter *inst\_calls* specifies all function calls that need to be instrumented, which is used only in CallEvent.
+It propagates instrumentation to callees of specified function func.
+The parameters entry and exit specify the payload functions to be installed for those callees.
+The parameter point is the point where func is invoked.
+The parameter inst_calls specifies all function calls that need to be instrumented, which is used only in CallEvent.

 Class SpSnippet
 ---------------